Christoph Egger

 About Me

-I am a Marie-Curie Fellow at Institut de Recherche en Informatique Fondamentale (IRIF) since fall 2022 where I explore connections between cryptography and complexity theory.
+Since fall 2024, I am a Forskarassistent (Assistant Professor) at Chalmers University of Technology.
+Before, I was a Marie-Curie Fellow at Institut de Recherche en Informatique Fondamentale (IRIF) between fall 2022 and 2024 where I explore connections between cryptography and complexity theory.
 During my doctoral studies I worked on formalization and proof techniques to manage large real-world systems and establishing solid foundations to assess non-cryptographic aspects of anonymity among other topics.
 As a master student, I worked on Modal Logic and Category Theory and as a Bachelor Student on Anonymous Communication and Software Product Lines.

 I am also a founding member of the FAUST CTF team and its own competition, FAUST-CTF as well as a Free Software person.
 I have been a Debian Developer for more than 10 years and have contributed to a variety of software projects, including the Linux kernel and the Git version control system.